 Prior to submitting these two forms, please ensure that all members of the examination panel have approved your desired date for the Thesis Defense.
 Usually, it is the best option for doctoral candidates to contact the respective departmental secretariat.

 If your examination panel comprises members who are not employees of the Academy of Fine Arts Vienna, they will be required to submit the forms Data Sheet for External Examiners as well as the Confirmation of the External Examiners' Venia.

-The Defensio must be held in public according to the law and therefore announced in advance.
-The Center for Doctoral Studies will be informed about your appointment by the Registrar's Office and will announce it on the Academy's website, in the Academy's newsletter ("Mitteilungsblatt") and in the Ph.D.-in-Practice via SAR Announcement.
-Please send the following documents in German and English to the Center for Doctoral Studies (mailto:doktoratszentrum@akbild.ac.at) for the announcement:
+The Defense must be held in public according to the law and therefore announced in advance.
+The Center for Doctoral Studies will be notified of your date by the Registrar's Office and will announce it on the Academy's website, in the Academy's newsletter and in case of the Ph.D.-in-Practice via SAR Announcement.

-- Title of your dissertation
+Title of your dissertation thesis/project

-- Abstract of your dissertation
+Abstract of your dissertation thesis/project

-- short biography
+Short biography

-- Optional: image material, incl. image description and copy right information
+Optional: Images, incl. copy right information and description of the image